Reviews

 The feedback spans additions, bathrooms, kitchens, and whole-home work.

 That matters because it shows consistency across different project types, not just one narrow kind of success.
-It also helps homeowners connect the proof to the kind of work they are actually considering.
+It also helps homeowners connect the proof to the kind of work they're actually considering.

 Communication